jaybird1291/cyber/content/posts/graphite-caught/index.en.md

 ## 6. How this maps to CVE-2025-43200

-Citizen Lab reports that PARAGON’s zero-click chain used **iCloud-link messages** to coerce the target device into _reflecting_ or auto-forwarding content it had previously received, part of the spyware’s exfiltration stage.
+Citizen Lab reports that PARAGON's zero-click chain used **iCloud-link messages** to coerce the target device into _reflecting_ or auto-forwarding content it had previously received, part of the spyware's exfiltration stage.

 The attacker:
-1. Injected or replayed a specially-crafted iMessage “resend” request that points to an existing GUID in the victim’s local SQLite chat DB.
+1. Injected or replayed a specially-crafted iMessage "resend" request that points to an existing GUID in the victim's local SQLite chat DB.
 2. Because 18.3 lacked the `isFromMe` test, the helper method `_reAttemptMessageDeliveryForGUID:…` happily burned a retry credit and **re-sent the foreign message** (or its attachment) to the attacker-controlled handle.

-Patch 18.3.1 closes that hole by insisting the GUID’s `isFromMe` bit is **true**.
+Patch 18.3.1 closes that hole by insisting the GUID's `isFromMe` bit is **true**.
 The message must originate from the local user.
-Any forged request that references someone-else’s message now trips the new log entry and **bails early**.
+Any forged request that references someone-else's message now trips the new log entry and **bails early**.

 ---

 ## 7. Attack vector - a plausible reconstruction
-_Everything below is the **most-likely chain** inferred from the patch diff, Citizen Lab’s field evidence, and what we know of iMessage internals; steps; marked **(hyp.)** remain hypotheses until a packet capture or Apple’s root-cause write-up appears._
+_Everything below is the **most-likely chain** inferred from the patch diff, Citizen Lab's field evidence, and what we know of iMessage internals; steps; marked **(hyp.)** remain **hypotheses** until a packet capture or Apple's root-cause write-up appears._

-**Reconnaissance & GUID discovery (hyp.)**:
+**1. Reconnaissance & GUID discovery (hyp.)**:
 1. Victim receives an ordinary iMessage that carries an iCloud-link preview (photo/video) - no click required.
 [Citizen Lab](https://citizenlab.ca/2025/06/first-forensic-confirmation-of-paragons-ios-mercenary-spyware-finds-journalists-targeted/) shows such links as the first artefact on both compromised iPhones.

 2. The inbound row is written to `sms.db` with `is_from_me = 0` and a unique `guid`, visible in every iOS chat database. _Attackers only need that 36-byte GUID._

-3. Paragon’s spyware foothold on the sender side (or passive CloudKit metadata leaks) lets them learn that GUID without device access.
+3. Paragon's spyware foothold on the sender side (or passive CloudKit metadata leaks) lets them learn that GUID without device access.

-**Forged "resend" request over IDS (hyp.)**:
+**2. Forged "resend" request over IDS (hyp.)**:
-1. iMessage’s private protocol contains a `resendRequest` control-frame used when a sender asks a recipient to retry a failed delivery
+1. iMessage's private protocol contains a `resendRequest` control-frame used when a sender asks a recipient to retry a failed delivery

 2. _Graphite_ forges such a frame, swapping roles:
-    - toIdentifier = attacker’s Apple ID
+    - toIdentifier = attacker's Apple ID
     - guid = victim-side GUID from step 1
-    - other JSON fields mimic genuine traffic (timestamp, service = “iMessage”)
+    - other JSON fields mimic genuine traffic (timestamp, service = "iMessage")

-Because iOS 18.3’s helper lacked an `isFromMe` guard, the plug-in treats the request as authorised.
+Because iOS 18.3's helper lacked an `isFromMe` guard, the plug-in treats the request as authorised.

 **Helper execution on the device (observed)**:
 1. Control-frame reaches `handleResendRequest:` in `iMessage.imservice`; it calls `-[MessageServiceSession _reAttemptMessageDeliveryForGUID:…]`.